 Unlike many of the laws we cover here, the gambling laws of New Zealand are well-written and easy to understand.
 A comprehensive set of laws clearly explains what is allowed and expected from players, operators and everyone in between.
 The long story short is this: both brick-and-mortar casinos and New Zealand betting sites are legal provided they follow certain regulations.

 The laws on the books strictly regulate who may operate a casino but they place few restrictions on players.
 Most importantly, there are no restrictions against playing at overseas betting sites.
-Online poker, sports betting and virtual casino games are all 100% legal for New Zealanders.
+Online sports betting, online poker, and virtual casino games are all 100% legal for New Zealanders.

 What that all means for you is there’s a whole world of gambling at your fingertips.
 All the largest gambling sites of the world accept New Zealand residents and most of them also accept NZD deposits.
-Getting started is as simple as choosing a place to play and signing up for an account.
+Getting started is as simple as choosing NZ betting sites to play at and signing up for an account.

 Best New Zealand Betting Sites

 While New Zealand does not allow anyone to operate online betting sites from within the country’s borders, it does not place restrictions against playing at one.
 The Department of Internal Affairs has addressed this matter in the past and plainly stated that it’s completely legal for citizens to play at foreign gambling sites.

 As long as you don’t have plans to start your own casino site from within New Zealand, you don’t have much to worry about on the legal side of things.
 The vast majority of the laws on the books address operators and not individual players.